 The opportunity is incredibly simple.
 It's all about profiting from a tangible asset that's been around for thousands of years.
 Gold is recognised as being valuable anywhere in the world.
 We're not talking about pieces of paper or digital stuff.

 Let me show you why it's so compelling.....
 Firstly, take a look at the chart below that sets out the All-In Sustainable Cost ("AISC") for gold mining companies.
-Clearly this is an average, but if we were to assume an AISC of US$1,000 per ounce - I don't think that's unreasonable.
+Clearly this is an average, but if we were to assume an AISC of US$1,200 per ounce - I don't think that's unreasonable.

 In today's market many producers are already generating a lot of cash.
 Not only that, but some have dividend policies whereby they distribute a good chunk of this to their shareholders.
 Providing a very nice income stream.
-An income stream that many other company's can no longer provide.